 Bee Keepers Think Red Rocks is the Bee’s Knees

-Our local bee keepers are buzzing with anticipation at the thought of giving you a demo of what beekeeping in Rwanda is all about.
-Come to Red Rocks for a crash course on beekeeping, and learn about the importance of honey to the local community.
+Our local beekeepers are buzzing with anticipation at the thought of giving you a demo of what beekeeping in Rwanda is all about.
+While on your Rwanda tour, come to Red Rocks for a crash course on beekeeping, and learn about the importance of honey to the local community.

-The villages surrounding Red Rocks are home to several beekeepers associations.
+The villages surrounding Red Rocks are home to several beekeeper’s associations.
 Their members keep bee hives in the swamps and forests around Red Rocks.
-That’s because they’re lush with greenery and rich in certain types of plants, including banana trees, and every plant gives the honey a unique flavour.
-Depending on the season and the varieties of flowers in bloom at the moment, you’ll see these beehives strategically scattered across the valleys.
+That’s because they’re lush with greenery and rich in certain types of plants, including banana trees.
+Every plant in these habitats gives the honey a unique flavour.
+Depending on the season and the varieties of flowers in bloom at the moment, you’ll see these beehives strategically scattered across the valleys throughout Red Rocks.

-For the locals, honey is more than an essential foodstuff.
-It’s also an age-old remedy for countless ailments and diseases the locals suffer from.
-Traditional doctors and healers use it to cure and alleviate symptoms, and that’s where most of the local honey goes to.
-The remainder is sold to the locals, and the proceeds are shared with the member association.
+For the locals, honey is more than an essential foodstuff — it’s also an age-old remedy for countless ailments and diseases the locals suffer from.
+Traditional doctors and healers use local honey to cure and alleviate symptoms, and that’s where most of the local honey goes to.
+The remainder is sold to the locals, and the proceeds are shared with the member’s associations.
 It’s a well-oiled machine, but also a means for you to have hands-on training from some of Rwanda’s most skilled beekeepers.